-British Birds is owned and published by BB 2000 Ltd, the Directors of which are Adam Rowlands (Chair), Dawn Balmer, Lizzie Bruce, Paul Marshall, Nina O’Hanlon, Richard Porter, Nick Rutter and Chris Spooner.
+British Birds is owned and published by BB 2000 Ltd, the Directors of which are Adam Rowlands (Chair), Dawn Balmer, Paul Marshall, and Chris Spooner.
 All BB 2000 Directors are unpaid volunteers.

-BB 2000 Limited is wholly owned by the British Birds Charitable Trust (registered charity No. 1089422) whose trustees are Neil Bucknell (Chair), Tim Birkhead, John Eyre, Richard Porter and Eve Tigwell.
+BB 2000 Limited is wholly owned by the British Birds Charitable Trust (registered charity No. 1089422) whose trustees are Neil Bucknell (Chair), Tim Birkhead, Peter Marren, Adrian Pitches and Eve Tigwell.

 Below are short profiles of the Directors and Trustees,

 Adam is the senior site manager at the RSPB’s flagship Minsmere reserve, in Suffolk.
 He has had close links with British Birds for many years, chiefly through the Rarities Committee; he joined the Committee as a voting member in the 1990s and was then Chairman for ten years until 2015.